Media Arts Schools & Colleges

 How Much Can I Make in One of These Careers?

 The answer depends a lot on the creative talents you're able to demonstrate as well as where you live and how experienced you are.
-But to give you a basic idea, here are the wage ranges of a few media arts occupations as collected from 2014 to 2015.* The first number is the Canada-wide median hourly wage, and the second is the average high for the country.
+But to give you a basic idea, here are the wage ranges of a few media arts occupations, according to 2017-2018 data from the Government of Canada's Job Bank.
+The first number is the Canada-wide median hourly wage, and the second is the average high for the country.